EventStore/esc/README.md

-# EvenStoreDB Cloud CLI
+# Even Store Cloud CLI

-`esc` in a command-line tool that allows to access EventStoreDB Cloud API in the confort of your terminal.
+`esc` in a command-line tool that allows to access Event Store Cloud API in the confort of your terminal.

 ## Authentication